-Pursuant to the 2007 Performance Equity Plan approved by stockholders in conjunction with the Acquisition, our non-employee directors each received a stock grant (of fully vested shares) as described below for their Board service during 2007 and 2008, and automatically will receive a stock grant for each year of service thereafter, such grant to be made on December 12 of such year of service, equal to that number of shares of our Common Stock having an aggregate market value of \$75,000 at the time of grant.
+Pursuant to the 2007 Performance Equity Plan approved by stockholders in conjunction with the Acquisition, our non-employee directors each received a stock grant (of fully vested shares) as described below for their Board service, and automatically will receive a stock grant for each year of service thereafter, such grant to be made at the beginning of each such year of service, equal to that number of shares of our Common Stock having an aggregate market value of \$75,000 at the time of grant.

-The initial stock grant was approved by the Board of Directors on February 6, 2008, subject to the filing and effectiveness of a registration statement on Form S-8, which was filed on April 17, 2008.
-Pursuant to the Board authorization for the initial stock grant, however, the number of shares awarded to each non-employee director was to be determined using the highest closing price per share of Common Stock as of December 12, 2007, February 6, 2008 or April 17, 2008.
-Consequently, the Company issued to each non-employee director 4,808 shares of Common Stock, based upon the December 12, 2007 closing price per share of \$15.60, in connection with their Board service during 2007.
+The first annual stock grant was approved by the Board of Directors on February 6, 2008, subject to the filing and effectiveness of a registration statement on Form S-8, which was filed on April 17, 2008.
+Pursuant to the Board authorization for the first annual stock grant, however, the number of shares awarded to each non-employee director was to be determined using the highest closing price per share of Common Stock as of December 12, 2007, February 6, 2008 or April 17, 2008.
+Consequently, the Company issued to each non-employee director 4,808 shares of Common Stock, based upon the December 12, 2007 closing price per share of \$15.60, in connection with their Board service.

-On January 12, 2009, the Company issued the second annual grant to each non-employee director of 35,211 shares of common stock, based upon the closing price per share of \$2.13, in connection with their Board service during 2008.
+On January 12, 2009, the Company issued the second annual grant to each non-employee director of 35,211 shares of common stock, based upon the closing price per share of \$2.13, in connection with their Board service.